tenlevels/spruce/README.md

 ## WHAT WAS DONE:

- - All emulators and cores configured and performance considered..
+ - All emulators and cores preconfigured with performance considered.

- - Auto Save and Shutdown Feature added.
+ - Auto Save/Quick Shutdown + Resume feature added.

  - Bootlogo App added.

- - Performance and overclock adjustments set.
-No need to change cpu in settings (keep on default).
+ - Performance and overclock adjustments are preset.
+There is no need to change CPU in settings (keep set to "Default").

  - Remove RApp (RetroArch/Expert) from Main Menu.